-Engineering Design Challenge
+Engineering Design Challenge:

-The goal of this challenge is to encourage critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time.
-Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) competitions that take place BOTH online and at county fairs.
+Learn critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time!
+Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) team competitions, which take place at county fairs.
 Teams that qualify at their county fair may get to compete at the Minnesota State Fair.

-The 2015 Engineering Design Challenge:
+The 2017 Engineering Design Challenge:

-Last year's challenge:
+Last year's challenge